Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 stats.isFIFO() // named pipe

-stats.isSocket() // Unix domain socketThese decode the type bits from mode.
-Internally, they mask mode with S_IFMT (file type mask) and compare against constants like S_IFREG (regular file), S_IFDIR (directory), S_IFLNK (symlink).
+stats.isSocket() // Unix domain socketThese methods decode the type bits from mode.
+Internally, they mask mode with S_IFMT (file type mask) and compare against constants such as S_IFREG (regular file), S_IFDIR (directory), and S_IFLNK (symlink).
 You could do this yourself with bitwise operations, but the methods are clearer and handle cross-platform differences.

-You'll use them to guard file operations.
+Those checks become the first line of defense for file-processing code.
 Before calling readFile() on an arbitrary path, check isFile().
 Before recursing into a directory entry, check isDirectory().
-Before anything at all, check that you're not about to open a character device that produces infinite data.
+Before whole-file reads, make sure the path is not a character device that can produce infinite data.

 A common pattern for directory traversal: